unparalleled-js/docs-1/connectors/mssql/best-practices.md

 **Sort column**
 1. Tables that have `updated_at` columns within them should be suitable as the sort column.
 2. Failing that, any column that can be sorted based on the time the record was updated can be used.
-3. If no column is suitable, an `updated_at` column can be created to fulfill this purpose.
+3. If no column is suitable, an `updated_at` column can be created to fulfil this purpose.
 4. This new `updated_at` column in SQL server can now be used as an sort column

 > <details><summary><b>Example on how to create an updated_at column to sort by</b></summary>